 - Contra Costa.

-But we know that symptoms include constant pain, loss of function, and can result in total physical disability.
+But we know that symptoms include constant pain, and loss of function and can result in total physical disability.
 Like CMP or Patella Femoral Pain Syndrome, their initial diagnosis is difficult since they are based on subjective pain symptoms.
-But substantial evidence exists that WRMDs exist at a high rate among wine grape vineyard workers.
-Perhaps it's from ergonomic risk factors associated with so many repetitive agricultural jobs.
+But substantial evidence exists that WRMDs are high among wine grape vineyard workers.
+Perhaps it’s from ergonomic risk factors associated with many repetitive agricultural jobs.
 (Source).
-For example, this type of work involves body vibration, and routine overhead picking work.
-Because of this, the neck remains in a chronic and repetive flexion position during the performance of forceful, strenuous tasks.
+For example, this type of work involves body vibration and routine overhead picking.
+Because of this, the neck remains in a chronic and repetitive flexion position during forceful, strenuous tasks.

 Machine Harvesting of Grapes.

-Picking grapes bay had is a very labor-intensive and injury-prone affair.
+Picking grapes bay is a very labor-intensive and injury-prone affair.
 Recent advances have led to viable machine harvesting.
-Although it is more efficient in almost every way (can pick, crush, and chill in a half an hour or less), compare to handpicking, which takes a gaggle of expensive laborers and at least four hours to achieve the same process.
+Although it is more efficient in almost every way (can pick, crush, and chill in half an hour or less), compared to handpicking, which takes a gaggle of expensive laborers and at least four hours to achieve the same process.

 - How Do Grape Harvester Machines Work?

 Mechanical grape harvesters use bow-like rods to remove the berries from their host plant’s cluster.